 Ann Arbor's wildlife feeding prohibition ordinance, ORDINANCE NO. ORD-15-21 states:

 "No person may place or permit to be placed on the ground, or less than five feet above the ground surface, any grain, fodder, salt licks, fruit, vegetables, nuts, hay or other edible materials which may reasonably be expected to result in deer feeding, unless such items are screened or protected in a manner that prevents deer from feeding on them.
 Living fruit trees and other live vegetation shall not be considered as deer feeding."

 Want to Know More?

-If you have any questions, comments or concerns about non-lethal deer management techniques, please let us know via email at [email protected] or call 734.794.6295.
-We hope that the information provided is useful to the citizens of Ann Arbor and welcome any feedback you may have pertaining to this subject.
+If you have any questions about non-lethal deer management techniques, please email at [email protected] or call 734.794.6295.
+We hope that the information provided is useful to the citizens of Ann Arbor.
+We welcome any feedback you may have.

 Here is a list of the documents the City of Ann Arbor reviewed for this article: